Psychological stress: Language barriers

 Language barriers can cause stress, and sometimes this stress adds to language barriers.
-People may feel uncomfortable with the difficulties caused by of differences in syntax, vocabulary, ways of showing respect, and use of body language.
+People may feel uncomfortable with the difficulties caused by differences in syntax, vocabulary, ways of showing respect, and use of body language.
 Along with a desire for successful social interactions, being uncomfortable with the communication around a person can discourage them from communicating at all, thus adding to the language barrier.
-This barrier can cause cultures to divide and could result to the reasoning why people are more comfortable talking to people within their culture.

-The System 1 – System 2 model of Daniel Kahneman (Thinking Fast and Slow) and others would distinguish between automatic responses, such as one's native language would be, and a foreign language that required System 2 work to translate.
+The System 1 – System 2 model of Daniel Kahneman's Thinking, Fast and Slow and others distinguishes between automatic responses, such as those one's native language provides, and a foreign language that requires System 2 work to translate.
 System 2 can become "depleted" by conscious mental effort, making it more difficult and stressful.

 Changes in the home

 Divorce, death, and remarriage are all disruptive events in a household.
 Although everyone involved is affected by events such as these, it can be most drastically seen in children.
 Due to their age, children have relatively undeveloped coping skills.
 For this reason a stressful event may cause some changes in their behavior.
 Falling in with a new crowd, developing some new and sometimes undesirable habits are just some of the changes stress may trigger in their lives.

 A particularly interesting response to stress is talking to an imaginary friend.
 A child may feel angry with a parent or their peers who they feel brought this change on them.
 They need someone to talk to but it definitely would not be the person with whom they are angry.
 That is when the imaginary friend comes in.
-They “talk” to this imaginary friend but in doing so they cut off communication with the real people around them.
+They "talk" to this imaginary friend but in doing so they cut off communication with the real people around them.